luar123/zigbee_esphome/README.md

 * Time sync with coordinator
 * Custom clusters and attributes
 * (normal, binary, text) sensors, switches and lights can be connected to attributes without need for lambdas/actions
-* Wifi co-existence on ESP32-C6
+* Wifi co-existence on ESP32-C6 and ESP32-C5
 * Deep-sleep should work
 * Not tested: groups
 * Time sync with coordinator